whotwagner/dblfetch/README.md

 each ip version.
 All downloaded blacklists are stored in a cache which is only updated when the time for this cache has expired.
 In this way, downloads are optimised to a minimum.

+# Features

+* Use cache with timeouts
+* Allow seperated commands for IPv4 and IPv6
+* Write logs
+* Use yaml-config
+* Multiple sources
+* Use http-loader

 # Build

 Use cargo to build a release